Popularly known as the Golden Triangle, this tour takes in the most popular sights of the country and is a true introduction to India. Start…

 Cycle-rickshaws are a relaxing, and eco-friendly, way to explore the lanes of Old Delhi.
 Different streets are to be given over to different trades in this atmospheric district, which formed the hub of the former Mughal city.
 Dominating its skyline is the massive white dome of the Jama Masjid mosque, the next stop on your tour.
 After admiring the extraordinary view from its minarets, enjoy lunch at one of the famous kebab restaurants below, before driving past the Raj-era capital to Humayun’s Tomb, one of the India’s greatest early Mughal buildings.
 Older still is the iconic Qutb Minar victory tower on Delhi’s southern outskirts, the day’s final stop.

-Drive to Agra (4-5 hours) for an overnight stay in the ITC Mughal hotel or similar.
+Drive to Agra (4-5 hours) for an overnight stay in the Grand Mercure or similar.
 In the afternoon, visit the impressive Agra Fort, a mix of Hindu and Islamic architecture followed by a visit to the ornate tomb of Itamud-ud-Daula.
-Enjoy a visit to the Taj Mahal at sunset.
+Finish the day with a heritage walk of Agra.

 Agra’s great Mughal Fort, on the banks of the Yamuna River, was where Emperor Shah Jahan, creator of the Taj Mahal, was imprisoned at the end of his life by his rather fanatical son, Aurangzeb – the old man is said to have wiled away his days gazing at the tomb through the windows of a gilded rooftop pavilion.
 On the opposite bank, the exquisitely decorated Itimad-ud Daulah tomb provides the next stop on today’s tour.
-The mausoleum’s inlay work foreshadowed that of the Taj, which you’ll visit towards the end of the afternoon, when the changing light transforms the marble surfaces from a pale ochre to orange and crimson.
+The mausoleum’s inlay work foreshadowed that of the Taj.

-Drive to Jaipur (6-7 hours) visiting Fatehpur Sikri enroute.
+Visit the Taj Mahal at sunrise.
+After breakfast back at your hotel, continue to Jaipur (6-7 hours) visiting Fatehpur Sikri en route.
 Closer to Jaipur we stop at the impressive 9th century step well at Abhaneri.
-Stay at The Lalit hotel or similar for two nights.
+Stay at Shahpura House or similar for two nights.